 A big challenge that’s essential to deal with is maintaining social connections.

 It’s common that people stop visiting when they find out someone has dementia.
-Often, this is because they don’t understand dementia and don’t know what to do.
+Often, this is because they don’t understand dementia and don’t know what to do, which can lead to caregiver resentment on your part and limited social interaction for the person you love.
 To combat this, do your best to speak with family, friends, neighbors to explain the disease and let them know how they can help.

 And even though it may be tough, don’t let fears of how people may perceive your older adult and you stop you from going out – to religious services, running errands, getting a haircut, medical appointments, etc. This eliminates potential sources of support for both of you.